 The Ohio Adventure

 A fourth-grade social studies program aligned to Ohio’s learning standards and covering the Ohio story from the earliest people to today's challenges, this new edition of The Ohio Adventure is filled with thought-provoking images, timelines, maps, graphs, and charts.
+Chapters begin with clear learning goals that help teachers and students alike engage with primary source analysis and develop social studies skills and critical thinking that can be used in the classroom and beyond.
+Content about the state’s government, geography, and economy are woven into the state’s history, making this a comprehensive exploration of the history of Ohio.

 5th Grade